 - LLP Agreement within 30 days of LLP Incorporation

 1. What is LLP agreement?

-LLP Agreement is an agreement executed by all partners after LLP incorporation in India.
-The agreement prescribes all the clauses related to business, including the rights, roles, duties, and responsibilities of partners in LLP.
-The agreement must be filed within 30 days of the issue of a certificate of incorporation.
-Failure to do so will charge an additional fee of Rs.
+An agreement to form an LLP is an agreement that is executed by all partners after LLP incorporation in India.
+This agreement outlines all the clauses related to business, including but not limited to the rights, roles, duties, and responsibilities of partners in LLP.
+It is essential that an agreement is filed within 30 days of the issue of a certificate of incorporation, as failure to do the same would amount to a fine of Rs.
 100 per day till the date of filing.

 2. How is the stamp duty amount decided for LLP agreement?

-The amount of capital contribution is taken into consideration in deciding the stamp duty on the LLP Agreement in India.
-The rate of stamp duty varies from State to State.
+While determining the rate of stamp duty on the LLP agreement in India, the amount of capital contribution is taken into consideration.
+The rate of stamp duty on an LLP agreement varies from State to State.
 The State Stamp Act will be applied depending on where the registered office is situated.

 3. Can an LLP carry on multiple business activities?

-Yes, a Limited Liability Partnership registered in India can carry on more than one business subject to their relevancy.
-The activities must be related or in the same field itself.
-Unrelated activities such as Interior Designing and Legal consultancy cannot be carried under the same LLP.
-The business activities are mentioned in the agreement and must be approved from RoC.
+Yes, a Limited Liability Partnership registered in India has the autonomy to carry out more than one business.
+However, at the same time, this autonomy is limited as it is subject to the relevancy of the business.
+The activities must be related or should be of the same field.
+Unrelated activities, for example, Interior Designing and Legal consultancy cannot be carried under the same LLP.
+The business activities are mentioned in the agreement and must be approved by RoC.